WillWagnerIV/Software-Development/programming_assignments/answer_pkg_ex/README.md

 ## About

 This package provides a most basic setup example of an installable package.
 As a bonus it also provides the answer to Life, the Universe and Everything.
+Make sure to call the function provide_insight() after installation.

 ## Installation Instructions

+testPyPi erases its content without warning to create space for new test projects.
+If there are any errors with testPyPi, please use the tar package instructions.

+### testPyPi Installation ( Easiest )

 You can use pip to install from TestPyPI:

-1.) cd to your working directory
+1.) cd to your working directory.

     cd path/to/awesomeness